-Afterpay is the Hello Kitty of credit lines.
-While it lures you in with its soft, fashionable purr, you will quickly learn shit gets serious when it drops the dead bird of default at your feet and claws your credit rating like every other cunting credit providing cat.
+Afterpay is the Hello Kitty of spending coin you don’t have.
+While it lures you in with its soft, fashionable purr, you will quickly learn shit gets serious when it drops the dead bird of default at your feet.
+That’s an adulting lesson you won’t want to learn twice.

 Afterpay knows that teens need to be eased into a life of liabilities, after all, you don’t become a level 70 outer suburban debt sorcerer overnight.

 Tara knows to stay away from credit cards.
-Her brother is still sleeping rough in consolidation city after maxing out two cards on overseas holidays and enough ecstasy to put a grin on Margaret Court’s face while being stuck in traffic during Mardi Gras.
+Her brother is still sleeping rough in consolidation city after maxing out two cards on overseas holidays and enough ecstasy to put a grin on Craig Kelly’s face at the egg factory.

 So in a moment of Kochie-esque brilliance, she decides to fuel her raging clothes addiction by only using Afterpay.
 Fun, fashion and fiscal responsibility, yassss Tara, slay.